Husein Gradaščević: Rumelian instability and Bosnian uprising

 As it happened, Namık Pasha had already abandoned Stolac, so this attack was put on hold.
 The attack on Gacko was a failure as the forces from Posavina and south Podrinje were defeated by Čengić's troops.
 There was one success, however; in October, Husein Gradaščević had deployed an army under the command of Ahmed-beg Resulbegović, who had put his life in danger while attempting to capture Trebinje from Resulbegović's loyalist and heavily armed cousins.

-A Bosnian delegation reached the Grand Vizier's camp in Skopje in November, and was promised that the Grand Vizier would insist to the Sultan to accept Bosnian demands and appoint Gradaščević as the official Vizier of an autonomous Bosnia.
+A Bosnian delegation reached the Grand Vizier's camp in Skopje in November and was promised that the Grand Vizier would insist on the Sultan to accept Bosnian demands and appoint Gradaščević as the official Vizier of an autonomous Bosnia.
 His true intentions, however, were manifested by early December when he attacked Bosnian rebel units stationed on the outskirts of Novi Pazar.
 Yet again, the rebel army handed a defeat to the imperial forces.
-Due to a particularly strong winter though, the Bosnian troops were forced to return home.
+Due to a particularly strong winter, though, the Bosnian troops were forced to return home.

-Meanwhile, in Bosnia, Gradaščević decided to carry on his campaign against the captains in Herzegovina that were loyal to the Sultan, despite the unfavorable climate.
+Meanwhile, in Bosnia, Gradaščević decided to carry on his campaign against the captains in Herzegovina who were loyal to the Sultan, despite the unfavourable climate.
 The captain of Livno, Ibrahim-beg Fidrus, was ordered to launch a final attack against the local captains and to thus end all domestic opposition to the autonomy movement.
-To achieve this, Fidrus first attacked Ljubuški and the local captain Sulejman-beg, which he defeated and then secured the whole of Herzegovina except Stolac in the process.
-Unfortunately, the rebel detachments that laid siege to the Stolac Fortress met cannon fire and ambushes organized by Ali-paša Rizvanbegović in early March of the next year.
+To achieve this, Fidrus first attacked Ljubuški and the local captain Sulejman-beg, whom he defeated and then secured the whole of Herzegovina except Stolac in the process.
+Unfortunately, the rebel detachments that laid siege to the Stolac Fortress met cannon fire and ambushes organised by Ali-paša Rizvanbegović in early March of the next year.
 Receiving information that the Bosnian ranks were depleted due to the winter, Rizvanbegović broke the siege, counterattacking the rebels and dispersing their forces; in doing so he proved that his fortress at Stolac was nearly impregnable.
 Husein Gradaščević, knowing of the eventual outcome, sent another well-equipped force towards Stolac from Sarajevo, under the command of Mujaga Zlatar, but it was ordered back on 16 March after receiving news of a major offensive on Bosnia being planned by the Grand Vizier.